AuthMe/AuthMeReloaded/docs/config.md

         # legacyHashes:
         # - 'SHA1'
         legacyHashes: []
+        # Number of rounds to use if passwordHash is set to PBKDF2.
+Default is 10000
+        pbkdf2Rounds: 10000
         # Prevent unsafe passwords from being used; put them in lowercase!
         # You should always set 'help' as unsafePassword due to possible conflicts.
         # unsafePasswords: